Are you a publisher trying to monetize Instagram? Keep reading.

 Redirecting followers onto their site is a huge win for publishers, and that can be facilitated by optimizing the link in bio with the Dash Hudson LikeShop tool.
 "People love content over commerce, which is one of the reasons we've seen a lot of success in publishing with LikeShop," muses Mariana.

+Branded content and ads can make or break your strategy.
 This is where the importance of publishers understanding their owned content comes in.
 Focusing on the organic is the most powerful tactic for branded advertiser visuals, as they tend to do poorly compared to regular posts.
 Once they understand what type of images resonate the most with their followers, they can craft similar content for the paid stuff.

 Publishers can find a lot of success with distributing partner content on their feed and driving traffic to the brand's site.
 It's a really creative, effective way to use LikeShop and for these businesses to prove themselves as worthy investments for advertisers.